salesforce/lwc-rfcs/text/0000-light-dom.md

 - What are the differences between Shadow DOM and Light DOM
 - We need a guide on when to use one or the other

+## Open questions

+**How to deal with different namespaced packages claiming the same custom element name?**

+As of today on the Salesforce platform, all the LWC components are authored under the `c` namespace.
+This namespace dictates the prefix for of the custom elements rendered in the DOM.
+When delivered via a namespaced package, the components are referenced using their actual namespace (eg. `lightning`, `my_ns`, etc.).
+However internal component references in the package is done using the `c` namespace.

+Because of this if 2 manage package publish a `button` component, the 2 components will be rendered as `c-button` in DOM.
+This is problematic because a custom element name can only be bound to a single element constructor.
+Even if this is not a new issue, the [scoped custom element registry proposal](https://github.com/WICG/webcomponents/issues/716) would solve this issue for shadow DOM components.
+This is still an issue for light DOM component as scoped custom elements registry can only be attached to a shadow root.